The Rise and Fall of Pips

 Outside the club, the Seth I remember was always editing the documentary footage he had on Kaufman and other Pips' luminaries while simultaneously writing, directing, and acting in his own pre-Funny or Die kind-of short comedy films.
 In fact, I’m proud to mention my appearance in his minimus opus, a spoof entitled “Kubrick, Fran, and Ollie,” performing the role I was born to play, Al Pacino as Michael Corleone dressed as a Bar Mitzvah boy at a Catholic Baptism for a male baby doll.
 Given all the "Godfather" and "JFK" assassination references throughout, the only thing more bizarre was Oliver Stone's reaction to the copy Seth sent him -- he said he didn't get it!
 From the man who two years later brought us the cartoonish bloodfest that was "Natural Born Killers," his puzzlement was a little hard to believe.

 However, just as toughness is necessary to make it in comedy, it takes a certain amount of rational judgment to survive comedy.
 I used to think my dad was out of touch when the big advice he gave me after college was to know my limitations.
 Only when I was twelve years into a stand-up and sitcom writing “career” did I realize he may have had a point.
 The fact is that most mere mortals eventually come to a crossroads and have to make a decision about their dream -- to continue the struggle or walk away.
 It sounds easy enough, but like setting up a joke, it’s a little trickier than you’d think.
-Considering the enormous personal investment comedians make to achieve their dreams along with the ever seductive notion of success being almost within reach, only the most practical-minded have the capacity to push the emergency ejection seat button.
+Considering the enormous personal investment comedians make to achieve their dreams, not to mention the ever seductive notion of success being almost within reach, only the most practical-minded have the capacity to push the emergency ejection seat button.
 And to those who have that ability, God bless them, because sometimes pushing that button can be the difference in not only surviving a wrong career choice, but life itself.
 Not long after I got to LA in December of 1994, I bumped into Seth while hanging out at the Comedy Store.
 Out on the patio, amid a wall of famous comedian signatures, some of which were Pips' alumni, he casually mentioned that he and Marty had finally sold the club and had just moved to LA.
 Being respectful of his personal affairs, I didn't want to probe and told him I, too, had recently arrived with four sitcom specs after my Cheers script had received positive coverage from William Morris.
 It seemed like a normal exchange by two peers that would end with a "Good to see you, again" or "Let's do lunch sometime."
 But then rather awkwardly, as if trying to flex a phantom limb after the amputation of an identity, he said he knew the Hollywood sitcom writer-producer and current Cheers scribe, Jeff Abugov, and would try to introduce us.
 Of course, I never expected him to introduce me to Jeff.
 I had been in comedy long enough to know that dropping names was a tell, and in most cases, an indication of insecurity.
 It made sense.
 He no longer owned Pips, which greatly diminished his stature in comedy circles and, in all likelihood, eroded much of his confidence.
-Over the next couple of years, I probably saw Seth two or three more times hanging out at different LA open mics.
-I’m not sure if we said hello; my brain just remembers his face among a group of three or four comedian faces waiting to perform.
+Over the next couple of years, I probably saw Seth a half-a-dozen times hanging out at different LA open mics.
+I’m not sure if we ever said hello; my brain just remembers him standing in the back of a room with three or four other comedians waiting to perform.
 It almost didn’t seem fair that a man whose family had contributed to so many careers, and himself well regarded by peers, was now signing up at the local mics.
 It struck me as an indignity and a reminder of just how cold and ungrateful this business can be.

 Film short, "Kubrick, Fran and Ollie": https://www.youtube.com/watch?v=ZbOpkCbqHiYi